BallisticLA/RandBLAS/rtd/source/api_reference/sketch_dense.rst

 These adaptations are provided through overloaded functions named sketch_general, sketch_vector, and sketch_symmetric.

 Out of the functions presented here, only sketch_general has low-level implementations;
-sketch_vector and sketch_symmetric are basic wrappers around sketch_general, and are provided to make to make implementations less error-prone when porting code that currently uses BLAS or a BLAS-like interface.
+sketch_vector and sketch_symmetric are basic wrappers around sketch_general, and are provided to make implementations less error-prone when porting code that currently uses BLAS or a BLAS-like interface.